DanialArab/AWS/README.md

 Here's a comprehensive summary of AWS Lambda:

+<a name="12"></a>
 ### Core Concepts and Benefits of AWS Lambda

 - **Virtual Functions, No Server Management**: Unlike virtual servers (e.g., Amazon EC2) which are continuously running and require intervention for scaling, Lambda functions are "virtual functions" where there are no servers to manage.
 - **On-Demand Execution**: Lambda functions run on-demand and are limited by time (short executions).
 This contrasts with EC2 instances which are continuously running.
 - **Automated Scaling**: Scaling in Lambda is automated, removing the need for manual intervention to add or remove servers.
 - **Easy Pricing**: You pay per request and compute time.
 There's a free tier that includes 1,000,000 AWS Lambda requests and 400,000 GBs of compute time.
 After the free tier, it costs $0.20 per 1 million requests and $1.00 for 600,000 GB-seconds of compute time.
-Running AWS Lambda is generally considered "very cheap".
+Running AWS Lambda is generally considered **very cheap**.
-• Resource Allocation: You can easily get more resources per function, with up to 10GB of RAM, and increasing RAM also improves CPU and network performance.
+- **Resource Allocation**: You can easily get more resources per function, with up to 10GB of RAM, and **increasing RAM also improves CPU and network performance.**

+<a name="13"></a>
-Lambda Capabilities and Integrations
+### Lambda Capabilities and Integrations

-• Language Support: Lambda supports many programming languages, including Node.js (JavaScript), Python, Java (Java 8 compatible), C# (.NET Core), Golang, C# / Powershell, and Ruby.
+- **Language Support**: Lambda supports many programming languages, including Node.js (JavaScript), Python, Java (Java 8 compatible), C# (.NET Core), Golang, C# / Powershell, and Ruby.
 It also offers a Custom Runtime API for community-supported languages like Rust.
-• Container Image Support: Lambda can use Container Images, provided the image implements the Lambda Runtime API.
+- **Container Image Support**: Lambda can use Container Images, provided the image implements the Lambda Runtime API.
 For arbitrary Docker images, ECS / Fargate is preferred.
-• Extensive AWS Integration: Lambda is integrated with the whole AWS suite of services.
+- **Extensive AWS Integration**: Lambda is integrated with the whole AWS suite of services.
 Key integrations include CloudWatch Logs, SNS, Cognito, SQS, S3, Kinesis, API Gateway, DynamoDB, CloudFront, CloudWatch Events, and EventBridge.
-• Monitoring: Easy monitoring is available through AWS CloudWatch.
+- **Monitoring**: Easy monitoring is available through AWS CloudWatch.

+<a name="14"></a>
-• Use Cases:
+### Use Cases:

  ◦ Serverless Thumbnail Creation: A new image in S3 can trigger an AWS Lambda function to create a thumbnail, which is then pushed back to S3, with metadata stored in DynamoDB.
  ◦ Serverless CRON Job: CloudWatch Events (or EventBridge) can trigger an AWS Lambda function to perform a task periodically, for example, every hour.
  ◦ Serverless APIs: API Gateway can expose REST APIs backed by AWS Lambda and DynamoDB, forming a serverless API layer for applications.
  ◦ Workflow Orchestration: AWS Step Functions can orchestrate Lambda functions to build serverless visual workflows, supporting sequencing, parallel execution, conditions, timeouts, and error handling.

 Lambda Limits
 • Execution Limits:
     ◦ Memory allocation: 128 MB to 10GB (in 1 MB increments).